Making A Difference in Our County

 University of Georgia Cooperative Extension is working hard for its constituents.
 The following are examples of Extension’s impact in the county over the past year.

 The mission of the Pike County 4-H Club is to assist youth in acquiring knowledge, developing life skills and forming attitudes that will enable them to become self-directing, productive, contributing members of society.
-This is accomplished through hands-on learning experiences focused on agricultural and environmental issues, agriculture awareness, leadership, communication skills, foods and nutrition, health, energy conservation, and citizenship.
+This is accomplished through hands-on learning experiences focused on agricultural and environmental issues, agriculture awareness, leadership, communication skills, foods and nutrition, health, energy conservation and citizenship.
 Georgia 4-H is all about exploring, discovering, encouraging and challenging.
 Members of 4-H share their research-based knowledge and technology with people where they live and work.
 Pike County 4-H Youth Development offers a variety of programs and activities.
 Youths have the opportunity to participate in monthly 4-H club meetings, Project Achievement, community-service projects, summer programming and camping opportunities.
 Youth can participate on judging teams and project clubs.
 Judging teams include cotton boll, consumer judging and poultry judging.
-In 2018, Pike County 4-H received recognition for increasing its Cloverleaf camp participation by 10 percent.
-Campers experienced a week of fun, learning, making new friends and creating lifelong memories.
+4-H members who attend summer camp have experiences that are fun and educational, making new friends and creating lifelong memories along the way.
 Campers follow an exciting learn-by-doing agenda that includes outdoor recreation, canoeing, archery, swimming, craft workshops, entomology and wildlife.
-This was a dream come true for many youths.
-Project clubs are led by certified 4-H volunteer leaders.
-The Project SAFE (Shooting Awareness, Fun and Education) program is successful because of these volunteers.
 The Pike County 4-H Project SAFE program offers archery and shotgun disciplines for any experience level.
 The 4-H’ers who engage in the sport learn sportsmanship, how to work on a team and the art of competition.